What are they?

 They are tumours that affect children and originate in the orbit, that is to say, in the tissue around the eye.
 These tumours may come from the bones, muscles, optic nerve, veins or the fat covering the tissue.

-Children with orbital tumours may have one eye more protruding and open (protopsis), double vision (diplopia) and loss of vision if it affects the posterior part of the eyeball.
+Children with orbital tumours may have one eye more protruding and open (protopsis) than the other, double vision (diplopia) and loss of vision if it affects the posterior part of the eyeball.

 Causes and risk factors